Who, What, and How We Represent Matters.

 Many accident victims suffer from back and neck pain and injury after a collision.
 However, an accident with a truck or commercial vehicle is even more likely to cause severe back, neck, and spine issues.

 In Texas, commercial vehicles weigh up to 33 times as much as compact cars.
-And when these two types of vehicles collide, the passenger vehicle occupants typically take the brunt of the impact, which can result in very serious injuries.
+When these two types of vehicles collide, the passenger vehicle occupants typically take the brunt of the impact, which can result in very serious injuries.

 The neck and back are particularly susceptible.
 Our necks are extremely flexible, allowing for a wide range of motion.
 However, this also makes them less stable, and therefore easier to injure.
 Additionally, because the human neck and back are not designed to absorb the shock of a massive impact, the jarring motion of a collision can cause serious tissue, joint, and nerve damage.
 Blows to the spine can cause lifelong injuries, impairment, and pain.